Mixed Media Art Classes - St Ives School of Painting

 Who would this course suit?

 This course would suit anyone looking to gain a better understanding of the process of painting.
-Whether you’re a beginner looking to demystify making art, or you already have a practice of your own, this is a great opportunity to ensure that your creative energy is used in the most productive way.
+Whether you’re a beginner looking to demystify making art, or you already have a practice of your own, this is a great opportunity to ensure that your creative energy is used in the most productive way learning to put aside constricting expectations and be more open to where the process can take you.
 This course involves working in oils.
 We use low odour white spirit and a turps alternative called Zest It.
 However if you have a sensitivity to solvents and oil based products the course might not be suitable.

 Poetry of Process